Federated Learning via Variational Bayesian Inference: Personalization, Sparsity and Clustering: Hyperparameters Tuning on MNIST Dataset

 We validate pFedBayes and sFedBayes in a basic DNN model with 3 full connection layers [784, 100, 10] on the MNIST Medium dataset, the results are listed in Table~\ref{detail-result-dnn} and Table~\ref{detail-result-dnn-sFedBayes}, respectively. \textbf{Effects of $\eta_1$ and $\eta_2$:} In the pFedBayes algorithm, $\eta_1$ and $\eta_2$ represent the learning rates of the personalized model and the global model, respectively.
 We tune the learning rate in the range $[0.001, 0.005]$ while fixing other parameters.
 Table \ref{detail-result-dnn} shows that $\eta_1 = \eta_2 = 0.001$ is the best learning rate setting. \textbf{Effects of $\zeta$:} In the pFedBayes algorithm, $\zeta$ can adjust the degree of personalization.
 Therefore, increasing $\zeta$ can improve the performance of the global model, but weaken the performance of the personalized model.
 Based on the optimal learning rate, we tune $\zeta \in \{0.5, 1, 5, 10, 20\}$.
 From Table~\ref{detail-result-dnn} we can see that $\zeta=10$ is the best setting.
-As a result, $\zeta = 10$ is used for the remaining experiments. \textbf{Effects of $\rho$:} Note that the initialization of weight parameters can affect the results of the model.
-Therefore, we also tune $\rho \in \{-1, -1.5, -2, -2.5, -3\}$.
-From Table \ref{detail-result-dnn} we can see that $\rho=-2.5$ is the optimal setting.
-We set $\rho=-2.5$ for the remaining experiments. \textbf{Effects of $\lambda$:} The value of $\lambda$ represents the initialized sparsity of the model.
-By controlling $\lambda$, the sparsity of the model can be controlled.
-However, as the training progresses, the sparsity of the model may change to a certain extent.
-As can be seen from Table \ref{detail-result-dnn-sFedBayes}, a certain degree of sparsity can speed up model convergence and avoid problems such as overfitting.
-But when the model is too sparse, the performance will regress.
+As a result, $\zeta = 10$ is used for the remaining experiments.